Theodore Gegoux

 Smith, Eli M. T 31 03L 1871 1888

-6.007) The Watertown Daily Times, September 17, 1885 - Thursday
+6.007) The Watertown Daily Times - September 17, 1885 - Thursday

 Prof. Gegoux is now finishing a life size pastel portrait of the late Mrs. P. V. Poor, of Black River.

-6.008) The Watertown Times - Sept.
-21 1885 - Monday
+6.008) The Watertown Daily Times - September 21, 1885 - Monday

 At the entrance of Gegoux's studio, may be seen a crayon portrait which does credit to the artist.
 The subjects are Mr. and Mrs. Jason Miser's two little daughters.

-6.009) The Watertown Daily Times, September 29, 1885
+6.009) The Watertown Daily Times - September 29, 1885

 An elegant crayon of School Commissioner Shaver's familiar face is exhibited by Gegoux.

-6.010) The Watertown Daily Times, October 17, 1885 - Saturday
+6.010) The Watertown Daily Times - October 17, 1885 - Saturday

 Mrs. H. A. Cornwall, of Alexandria Bay, is having painted a life-size bust portrait of her late sister, Mrs. P. V. Poor.
 Gegoux is the artist.

-6.01) The Watertown Daily Times, November 21, 1885
+6.011) The Watertown Daily Times - November 21, 1885

 Prof. Gegoux is now engaged on a life-size portrait of Mr. John Seart of Clayton.

-6.012) The Watertown Daily Times, December 5, 1885 - Saturday
+6.012) The Watertown Daily Times - December 5, 1885 - Saturday

 Prof. Gegoux, has just finished a life-size crayon portrait of Mr. and Mrs. Wood Decant's little daughter Louise.
 It is pronounced a beautiful piece of work.

-6.013) The Watertown Daily Times, December 16, 1885
+6.013) The Watertown Daily Times - December 16, 1885

 The friends of the late Mrs. Fannie Dexter, of Black River, can now see the splendid portrait, in oil, of her, just finished by Prof. Gegoux, of this city, whose studio will be open this evening tomorrow, day and evening for that purpose.

-6.014) The Watertown Daily Times, December 29, 1885
+6.014) The Watertown Daily Times - December 29, 1885

 Local Art